sern-handler/handler/.github/CONTRIBUTING.md

 ### Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]
+This contributing guidelines is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]

 [homepage]: http://contributor-covenant.org